kcm2/ab/sandbox.rst

 This will :hoverxref:`show a tooltip <hoverxref:hoverxref>` in the linked words to ``hoverxref``. - This shows the whole doc.

 This :hoverxref:`tool tip <hoverxref:section 1>` will show only a section though.
+And will show sub sections. - it shouldn't show section 2.

+This should only show a section with no sub sections. - :hoverxref:`tool tip <hoverxref:Sub-section 1>` - it shouldn't show section 2.